-While chapel brings us together three times a week, and Sunday worship is a great way to dive into the body of Christ outside of Taylor, there are other opportunities for worshipping and growing spiritually as an individual and in a community while a student here.
+While chapel brings us together three times a week and Sunday worship is a great way to dive into the body of Christ outside of Taylor, there are other opportunities for worshiping and growing spiritually as an individual and with the community while a student.

 The All-Campus Communion service is the first gathering of the year for the entire community.
 It’s a special tradition where sophomores, juniors and seniors prayerfully surround and lay hands on the new students.
 The service includes a time of prayer, worship, and communion.
 It’s a powerful beginning to the year, focusing our hearts and minds on Christ’s sacrifice and our calling to serve Him.

 Spiritual Renewal Week is held twice a year, near the beginning of each semester.
 Each week has a seasoned and respected Bible teacher who challenges students and faculty from God’s Word.
 The Taylor community gathers four times over a three-day period, which includes uplifting singing and powerful teaching.
 Past speakers include Alistair Begg, Dr. Richard Allen Farmer, and Chris Williamson.

 The Charles Simeon Sermon Series is held in the fall each year.
 The series’ namesake, Charles Simeon, pastored Holy Trinity Church in England for 54 years.
 Simeon practiced and taught the art of Biblical exposition in the early 19th century.
 This series is intentionally focused on helping the community recognize and appreciate preaching that examines scripture.

 “He was a lifelong bachelor and one of his greatest burdens was for university students, so there’s something very appropriate about the fact that the sermons here at Taylor are entitled the Simeon Sermons,” said Dr. Sinclair Ferguson, a theologian and seminary professor who is a past Simeon speaker.

 Sex and the Cornfields